LunarG/VulkanTools/vkconfig/vkconfig.md

 This tab works by invoking VIA on the host system.
 As a result, the `vkvia` executable must be runnable from a console for this tab to display correctly.
+When this tab is present, it wil initially appear with a single button that reads "Run VIA".
-When this tab is present, the Vulkan Cube demo will run a couple times when the configurator is initialized.
+Upon clicking this button, the Vulkan Cube demo will run a couple times.
 This is happening as part of running VIA to build the information on this tab, and is perfectly normal.
-The information about the installation will be displayed in a series of clickable fields that can be expanded and contracted, much like on the "Vulkan Info" tab.
+Once this has been performed, the information about the installation will be displayed in a series of clickable fields that can be expanded and contracted, much like on the "Vulkan Info" tab.

 ## Saving and Restoring